-Once we have a plan designed to meet your objectives, you will complete a Set Up Questionnaire and mail to Dedicated DB with your set up fee.
-Upon receipt, we will create your legal plan documents and send a Document Kit with your plan Adoption Agreement and other documents to sign.
+Once we have a plan designed to meet your objectives, you will complete a Plan Design Questionnaire and mail to Dedicated DB with your set up fee.
+Upon receipt, we will create your legal plan documents and send a Document Kit with your plan adoption agreement and other documents to sign.
 This process can take a couple of weeks to complete.

 Pension Benefit Guaranty Corporation (PBGC)

 Defined Benefit plans are required to be covered by the Pension Benefit Guaranty Corporation (PBGC) insurance program with the following exceptions:

 - Professional service employer with fewer than 25 participants